SCCapstone/RealityCheck/README.md

 **Tests**
 ----------------------
 Unit tests for the Unity3D application can be run within Unity3D, open Window > Test Runner in the top menu, select the PlayMode and then Run All.
+You may need to enable PlayMode tests.